maplibre/maplibre-react-native/packages/react-native-app/README.md

   </a>
 </p>

-# React Native MapLibre GL Demo
+# React Native MapLibre Native Demo

 TODO: See if we can rework this; maybe something like yalc can help?
 Or fork examples to a separate repo?
 That feels even better and less hackish.